 As a designer I hold myself to three principles: people, functionality and betterment.
 Understanding people and helping them translate their ideas and dreams into reality has always been my passion.
 But, I also know that in order to understand people a designer must study them, speak with them and most of all listen to them.
 Creating spaces for people should be about invigorating the senses and renewing a user’s sense of anticipation.
 At the core of any good design is functionality, the design should serve a purpose even if that purpose is simply to make you feel good.
 The betterment of lives is the heart of my passion for spatial planning and my focus on architectural and interior design has allowed this passion to grow and thrive.
 The importance of not just knowing that something can be done, but also understanding how it will be done has lead me to seek out the hands on experience necessary to be successful in the design world.
 This aspect of my background has also allowed me to exercise my knowledge of sustainable building practices and alternative building methods.
 Hands on knowledge of construction methods and techniques has resulted in my clients coming to value me for my professionalism and willingness to "find a way" while sharing the why and how.

 Academia has proven to be my most fulfilling challenge so far by allowing use of all my skills in one setting.
 My current situation allows for designing, managing, and developing interior design curriculum and programs.
 Applying my program development and marketing background to this mix has yielded incredible results in program growth and expansion.
+Working directly with students and administration to make interior design education more accessible for everyone who has dreams to fulfill is the most rewarding aspect.
 I look forward to continued expansion of my experience and being an integral part of our school and it's goals for the future.

 Teaching and Research